 An internal business plan keeps your team in sync with your business strategy, sets financial goals and budgets, and helps you track business performance so you can manage your business better.
 It’s a document that can easily be distributed across multiple communications channels, encourages employee engagement, and leans into uncovering issues and competitive advantages for your business.

-To simplify the planning process, I recommend using a Lean Planning method to create an internal business plan.
+To simplify the planning process, I recommend using a growth planning method to create an internal business plan.
 This method focuses on creating simpler, shorter business plans that are designed to function as internal communications plans.

 What is the difference between an internal and external business plan?